Bulaqs

 The Bulaqs were a Turkic tribe known mainly from Arabic sources, originating from the Lop Nor region.
 They were a core part of the Karluk confederacy located in the Altai Mountains.
 Many of them migrated to the Southern Ural, into the neighbourhood of the Volga Bulgars and Magna Hungaria Hungarians.
 Eventually, they were conquered by the Tsardom of Russia in the late 16th century, whom their last record is from.

-According to contemporaneous scholars, in the 7th century many of them settled in the Balkans and the Carpathian Basin with the Bulgars, another Turkic nation.
-A people of similar name recorded among others by Anonymus, notary of King Béla, Simon of Kéza and Geoffrey of Villehardouin are them.
+According to some Hungarian scholars, many of them settled in the Balkans and the Carpathian Basin with the Bulgars, another Turkic nation.
+Certain medieval writers, most notably Anonymus, Simon of Kéza and William of Rubruck wrote about a people of this name.